hsehestedt/WIM-Tools/README.md

 WIM Tools.exe - Technically, this is the file needed.
 WIM Tools.bas - The source code.
 This is a plain text file and can be compiled with the QB64 compiler which can be found at www.qb64.org.
 WIM Tools User Guide.pdf - This file no longer exists.
 Everything needed is now in the online help.
-An icon file is included should you wish to compile the program yourself using the QB64 compiler.
+An icon file is included should you wish to compile the program yourself using the QB64 Phoenix Edition compiler (see release notes).

 WIM_Tools.zip - Contains all the above files in a single archive.